ezh/cloudselect/docs/index.md

 [![demo](https://raw.githubusercontent.com/ezh/cloudselect/master/docs/demo/2019-12-11_23-04-56%20cloudselect%20demo.gif)](https://github.com/ezh/cloudselect/tree/master/docs/demo)

 The tool is:

 1.  connecting to bastion host with public IP 54.171.154.230
 2.  using locally stored key on bastion because the usage of ssh-agent is restricted by security team ?lol? and sshd settings are `AllowTcpForwarding no`, `GatewayPorts no`
 3.  jumping to 4 EC2 web instances in development environment that located in private subnet 172.30.x.x
 4.  running `sudo -i` at startup
 5.  entering `sudo` password 12345678

 *And after that, we have four ready to use interactive sessions in our terminal...*

+You may find a demo files in <a href="https://github.com/ezh/cloudselect/tree/master/docs/demo" target="_blank">docs/demo</a> directory.

 ## Basic usage

 -   Connect to a single known_hosts server
 -   Connect to a single EC2 AWS instance

+P.S.
+To be exact, *connect* or *execute* command or whatever you like

 ## Advanced usage